MIJOTHY/FOR_FLUX_SAKE/README.md

 Safe, but what is Flux?

 ### The flow
 i.
-Some sort of action happens
+Some sort of interaction happens
 ii.
-Dispatcher dispatches an action [aka event]
-iii.
-Store reacts to dispatched action [aka event], updating its internal state
+Dispatcher dispatches an action iii.
+Store reacts to dispatched action, updating its internal state
 iv.
 Store emits change event
 v.
 View reacts to store's change event